milkmansrevenge/dnsimple-java/README.md

 ### Installation

-This library is not on Maven central so must be compiled by yourself.
+This library is not on Maven central (yet) so must be compiled by yourself.

 1. Download and install [Maven 3][4].
 2. Get the dnsimple-java source code, either with Git: